pradeepcep/qwaver/README.md

 * set query type to: automatic, table, bar chart, line chart, pie or pivot
 * webpage preview when sharing results via slack or email (e.g. add open graph social previews to results.
 This will necessitate making an image url)
-* flag queries -- if their results do not align with their title/description or are wrong in any other way
+* flag queries -- if a user determines their results do not align with their title/description or are wrong in any other way
     * Search results should not include flagged queries
     * The author of a flagged query should be given an alert
 * Add comments, likes, stars
 * create 404 page
 * creat easy way to leave feedback
-* email verification
 * parameters:
     * a country or date selector when param is {country} or {date}
     * For parameters set maximum and minimum and numeric values